yuejiaointel/oneDAL/docs/source/contribution/threading.rst

 Local memory of the threads should be released when it is no longer needed.

+**NOTE**: The code above is executed sequentially, no parallelism is used.
+This might have a performance impact if the number of threads is large.

 The complete parallel version of dot product computations would look like:

 .. include:: ../includes/threading/dot-parallel.rst